polarfire-soc/polarfire-soc-documentation/applications-and-demos/asymmetric-multiprocessing/remoteproc.md

 #### Booting the remote context using Remoteproc

-When using the Late Boot mode, the Linux remoteproc framework will search and parse the resource table from the remote context firmware ELF file.
+When using the Late Boot mode, the Linux Remoteproc framework will search and parse the resource table from the remote context firmware ELF file.
 Therefore, there is no need to provide a rsc-table property in the device tree as done in the Early Boot mode.

-There are two possibilities to load and start the remote processor from Linux when using the Late Boot mode:
+The SysFS interface can be used to start and load the remote processor firmware from Linux when operating in late boot mode

-- Start the firmware using the SysFS interface

-- Auto boot: Automatically starts the firmware during the remoteproc driver probing

 <a name="booting-the-remote-context-using-sysfs"></a>